Article by James Bow.

-Despite the election of Toronto Mayor Rob Ford leading to speculation that the streetcar contract might be in jeopardy, Bombardier and the TTC were able to unveil a mock-up of the new LRV at Hillcrest in November 2011.
+Despite the election of Toronto Mayor Rob Ford leading to speculation that the streetcar contract might be in jeopardy, Bombardier and the TTC were able to unveil a mock-up of the new Flexity LRV at Hillcrest in November 2011.
 Again, the public was invited to check out the model (with shuttle-buses connecting the site to St. Clair West and Bathurst stations) and offer their suggestions.
 The event was covered extensively by the local media, which spoke favourably of the new streetcar's sleek look, both inside and out, but wondered how the new fare collection (system-wide proof of purchase, with ticket vending machines available inside the streetcar) would work in practise.

-The new models will also ship with a trolley pole and a pantograph, at least until the TTC rewires its overhead system to accept pantograph operation, ending over 130 years of its legacy poles.
-The conversion of the overhead wiring system is already underway.
-More vehicles will arrive through 2013, with deliveries continuing to 2018.
+The new Flexity models will also ship with a trolley pole and a pantograph, at least until the TTC rewires its overhead system to accept pantograph operation, ending over 130 years of its legacy poles.
+The conversion of the overhead wiring system was already underway by 2014.
+More vehicles were to arrive, with deliveries continuing to 2018.
 The TTC expected that, in 2014, the cars would be put to work route by route, rendering each one fully accessible in turn.
 The new cars would be launched on 510 SPADINA, followed by conversions of the 509 HARBOURFRONT and 511 BATHURST routes.
 505 DUNDAS and 501 QUEEN would follow in 2015, 504 KING and 508 LAKE SHORE in 2016, 502 DOWNTOWNER, 503 KINGSTON ROAD and 512 ST. CLAIR in 2017, with the remaining routes seeing the last of the CLRVs and ALRVs in 2018.

 The Next Generation